deltafish32/ToasterFirmware/docs/install_en_US.md

 # Upload
-Changing any settings does not take effect immediately; you must upload a file to SPIFFS for it to take effect.
+Changing any settings does not take effect immediately; you must upload a file to Filesystem for it to take effect.

 Connect the ESP32 board and do `Upload Filesystem Image` first in PlatformIO on the left.
 If you are in `Monitoring` status, please exit.